 Why is WebView2 Runtime Installed on my Device?

 Microsoft uses WebView2 to provide users with Outlook features that are the same across all platforms.
-So, whether you’re using the Office apps on desktop or the web, it’ll be consistent everywhere.
+So, whether you’re using the Office apps on a desktop or the web, it’ll be consistent everywhere.
 Office Add-ins will also rely on WebView2 in the future.

 Consider this: thanks to WebView2, the Room Finder and Meeting Insights features in Outlook will be the same whether you’re using Outlook desktop application or Outlook web.
 It can be a nuisance to learn where to find the features on Web and desktop apps when they’re not in the same place.

-WebView2 also doesn’t require anything on your part as Microsoft is installing it automatically on Windows machines.
-It also doesn’t require the Microsoft Edge browser to actually run.
+WebView2 also doesn’t require anything on your part, as Microsoft is installing it automatically on Windows machines.
+It also doesn’t require the Microsoft Edge browser actually to run.
 So, even if the browser isn’t installed on your PC, let alone running, the Runtime process can and will run.

 Member discussion